GsLibrary/enablejs/README.md

 # enablejs

-Site you can use noscript to redirect to that tells the user to enable js
+Closed for now, I was gonna use query to fill things but just now realized ya need fucking js for that lmfao